-Congratulations to the recipients of this year’s BCCFP family physician awards
+Congratulations to the recipients of this year’s BCCFP family physician and resident awards

 My Family Doctor Award

 This unique award provides British Columbians with the opportunity to recognize and honour their own family doctors, celebrating the doctor-patient relationship that supports good health.